yseulthb/yseulthb.github.io/_pages/CV.md

 Student Mentor (several weeks): Guiding the new students to find their way on the campus, helping them to get integrated Student Tutor (a few hours): Helping students to get ready for their exams -->

+### Community Involvment
+* At the lab level: Student representative at the Lab Council; Organisation of the students' Winter School
+* At the scientific community level: Ambassador for the Center for Open Science

 ### Education
 * 2015-Present: PhD student in Cognitive neuroscience, Université Paul Sabatier, Toulouse, France<br />